 - 1. Reassure and support the pupils involved. - 2.
 Advise them that you are required to pass details on to the relevant member of the farm team. - 3.
 Inform an appropriate member of the farm team as soon as possible.
-Staff must record all incidents of reported bullying and ensure that Jane Wilkinson is informed.
-She will keep a central log of all complaints or incidences of bullying and record the way in which they were dealt.
+Staff must record all incidents of reported bullying.